jvelascoal/CARP-VD-Benchmark-Instances/README.md

 ### Non-proportional sets (`gdb_mod_np/`, `egl_mod_np/`)

-Motivated by municipal solid waste collection, where the cost of operating a street depends on *which* vehicle serves it, each edge is independently labeled as one of three street classes, and the vehicle type with the **largest capacity** receives an edge-specific cost factor `c(large) = beta * c(small)`:
+Each edge is independently labeled as one of three street classes, reflecting how difficult it is for a large truck to work on it, and the vehicle type with the **largest capacity** receives an edge-specific cost factor `c(large) = beta * c(small)`

 | Street class | Probability | Factor `beta` |
 |---|---|---|